kyma-project/test-infra/docs/index.md

 [Job Guard](/cmd/tools/jobguard/README.md) - Job Guard was moved to the [`cmd`](/cmd/jobguard) directory.

-[Prow Job Tester](/cmd/tools/pjtester/README.md) - Prow Job tester is a tool for testing changes to the Prow Jobs' definitions and code running in Prow Jobs.
-It uses the production Prow instance to run chosen Prow Jobs with changes from pull requests (PRs) without going through multiple cycles of new PRs, reviews, and merges.
-The whole development can be done within one cycle.

-[Render Templates](/cmd/tools/rendertemplates/README.md) - The Render Templates is a tool that reads the configuration from a [`config.yaml`](/templates/config.yaml) file and [`data`](/templates/data) files to generate output files, such as Prow component jobs.
-While the `config.yaml` file can hold configuration for an output file, you can place such data within the data files that hold configuration for related output files.
-Having separate files with grouped data is cleaner and easier to maintain than one huge config file.

 [Virtual Machines Garbage Collector](/cmd/tools/vmscollector/README.md) - This command finds and removes orphaned virtual machines (VMs) created by Prow jobs in a Google Cloud project.

 [Artifact Registry Creator Tool (GCP, Terraform)](/configs/terraform/modules/artifact-registry/README.md) - This is the GCP image registry creator tool.
 Use the registry to publish modules that should be accessible to internal SAP teams.